mathewbushuru/design-system/README.md

 ## Chakra Components

-Some React Components pre-built with TypeScript and Chakra.
+Some ReactJS/NextJS Components pre-built with TypeScript and Chakra.

 ### Forms